CerialPvP/NBUltimate/README.md

 > **:warning: WARNING: When running the server, you automatically agree to the Mojang EULA.
 The server is only to be used with NBUltimate, and not with other plugins.**

 NBUltimate also offers the option of running a dedicated test server from your IDE.
-The test server also supports being ran with the IntelliJ debugger, if you run it with the [JetBrains Runtime](https://github.com/JetBrains/JetBrainsRuntime) JDK, that supports hot-reloading and enhanced class redefinition.
+The test server also supports being ran with the IntelliJ debugger, if you run it with the [JetBrains Runtime](https://github.com/JetBrains/JetBrainsRuntime) JDK, that supports hot-reloading and enhanced class redefinition.<br>
 On Windows:
 ```
 gradlew.bat runServer